jonas1025-jr/Vscan/README.md

 ## Features

-- *QR Code Verification*: Unique QR codes are assigned to products, allowing consumers to scan and verify product authenticity.
+- QR Code Verification: Unique QR codes are assigned to products, allowing consumers to scan and verify product authenticity.
-- *Blockchain Integration*: Utilizes blockchain technology for secure and tamper-resistant storage of product verification data.
+- Blockchain Integration: Utilizes blockchain technology for secure and tamper-resistant storage of product verification data.
-- *Transparency and Traceability*: Provides transparent tracking of products throughout the supply chain, enhancing trust and accountability.
+- Transparency and Traceability: Provides transparent tracking of products throughout the supply chain, enhancing trust and accountability.
-- *Smart Contracts*: Implements smart contracts for automated verification processes and subscription management.
+- Smart Contracts: Implements smart contracts for automated verification processes and subscription management.
-- *Data Monetization*: Generates revenue through the sale of anonymized data insights derived from product verification activities.
+- Data Monetization: Generates revenue through the sale of anonymized data insights derived from product verification activities.
-- *Scalable and Secure*: Built with scalability and security in mind, ensuring reliable product authentication and consumer trust.
+- Scalable and Secure: Built with scalability and security in mind, ensuring reliable product authentication and consumer trust.

 ## Installation